-mStable can support numerous mStable assets (or “mAssets”).
-Each mAsset is pegged to a unique asset, such as fiat currency (US Dollar, Japanese Yen), a Consumer Price Index, a commodity like Gold, or a cryptocurrency like Bitcoin.
+mStable can support numerous mASSETS.
+Each mASSET is pegged to a unique asset, such as fiat currency (US Dollar, Japanese Yen), a Consumer Price Index, a commodity like Gold, or a cryptocurrency like Bitcoin.

-Its impact on MTA in the event of a re-collateralisation will be capped;
+Its impact on Meta in the event of a peg loss and re-collateralisation is capped;

-Once a sufficient volume of mAssets have been created, the protocol will enable the creation of a basket of mAssets called mMeta.
-This will represent a global diversified basket of pegged assets - a unit of account for the digital world.
+Once a sufficient number of mASSETS have been created and scaled, the protocol will enable the creation of a basket of mASSETS called Metastable.
+It will represent a global diversified basket of pegged assets - a unit of account for the digital world.